 Just like with the Bulleit Bourbon this spirit adds some complexity and distinctiveness to the drink that a less bold spirit wouldn’t be able to provide.
 It stands out even among other ingredients and makes itself known, something I really do appreciate.
 Because if you’re just looking to increase the alcohol content without providing any character that’s what vodka was invented to do.

 Normally I look down on a product that relies so heavily on MGP’s mass production facility, preferring small craft spirits distilled with love and care.
 But in this case I’m willing to give it a pass.
 This is a spirit that knows its place, namely in a mixed cocktail and not neat.

-Owner: Deutsch Family Wine & Spirits
+Produced By: RedemptionOwned By: Deutsch Family Wine & Spirits

 Proof: 46% ABV